YanWittmann/gptalk-fabric-plugin/README.md

 The plugin adds a `/gptalk` command that can be used to start a conversation with a mob.

 - `/gptalk start` Starts a conversation with the closest entity around you
-- `/gptalk end` Stops the conversation with the closest entity around you
+- `/gptalk end` Stops the conversation
 - `/gptalk fact [add|remove] [world|entity] <fact|id>` Adds or removes a fact to/from either the currently selected
   entity
   or all entities (`world`)